The Beginner’s Guide to the Best Mushrooms for Health*

 - Chaga is sometimes called “the king of mushrooms.”

-- It also may support healthy inflammatory function within normal ranges and has a high melanin content.*
+- It also has a high melanin content.*

 - It’s traditionally used to support the skin, immune system, healthy digestion, and the body's natural cleansing processes.*